Listen to an audio file of this tool.

 Step 4.
 Support Your Child’s/Teen’s Development and Success

-At this point, you’ve taught your child/teen how to meet their challenges with skill and persistence and you are allowing them to practice it so they can learn how to do those new tasks well and independently.
-Now, you can offer support when it’s needed.
-Parents naturally offer support as they see their child/teen fumble with a situation in which they need help.
+At this point, you’ve taught your child/teen how to meet their challenges with skill and persistence and you are allowing them to practice, so they can learn how to do those new tasks well and independently.
+You can offer support when it’s needed.
+Parents and those in a parenting role naturally offer support as they see their child/teen fumble with a situation in which they need help.
 This is no different.

 By providing support, you are reinforcing their ability to be successful, helping them grow cause and effect thinking (as they address problems and failures), and helping them grow in taking responsibility.